Evaluation of the Department for Correctional Services

 As the evaluation progresses the Deputy Commissioner may amend its scope.

-The Deputy Commissioner will invite submissions which are relevant to the scope of the evaluation from members of the public and interested stakeholders.
-Information about making a submission will be published on the ICAC website in due course.
+The Deputy Commissioner has invited submissions which are relevant to the scope of the evaluation from members of the public and interested stakeholders.